AK-Homberger/BD35F-FridgeController/README.md

 With the settings page you can control the behaviour of the controller without a need to recompile the code.
 The following settings are available:

-- Language:   0=English 1= German language
+- Language:   0=English 1=German language
 - Hysteresis: Sets the Hysteresis/deviation for the two point controller.
 2 means +/- 2 K. For a set temperature of 6 that means the temperature will between 4 and 8 degrees.
 - RPM:         The desired speed of the compressor.
 Set as low as possible to reduce power consumption (2000 = 3,5A, 3500 = 7A).
 "0" means T permanently to GND and 2000 RPM (original mechanical thermostat behaviour).
 - AVG Error:   This is the allowed deviation from the average.
 0 means the compressor will cool down in every cycle until the average temperature reaches the set temperature.
 The average temperature is calculated with a low pass filter with K of 1/3600.
 Means average over about one hour.